tlpacifico/oui-system/docs/04-BUSINESS-RULES.md

 ---

-## 10. Fiscal Rules (Brazil-specific)
+## 11. Fiscal Rules (Portugal)

-### RN-FIS-01: Document Emission
+### RN-FIS-01: Invoicing Requirements
-- Every sale must generate a fiscal document (NF-e or NFC-e)
+- Every sale must generate a fiscal document compliant with Portuguese invoicing law (faturacao certificada)
-- Store must have CNPJ registered
+- Store must have NIF (Numero de Identificacao Fiscal) registered
-- Integration with SEFAZ required for production environment
+- Invoicing software must be certified by AT (Autoridade Tributaria e Aduaneira)

 ### RN-FIS-02: Tax Compliance
-- ICMS calculation based on state regulations
+- IVA (Imposto sobre o Valor Acrescentado) calculation based on applicable rates:
-- SIMPLES Nacional tax regime for small businesses
+  - Standard rate: **23%**
+  - Intermediate rate: **13%**
+  - Reduced rate: **6%**
+- Second-hand goods may be subject to the **margin scheme** (Regime da Margem de Lucro) for IVA purposes
-- Records must be retained for minimum 5 years
+- Records must be retained for minimum **5 years** for fiscal compliance

 ### RN-FIS-03: Consignment Tax Treatment
-- Consigned goods have specific tax treatment
+- Consigned goods have specific tax treatment under Portuguese law
 - Commission income is the taxable base for the store
 - Supplier payments are not revenue for the store
+- NIF of the supplier must be recorded for all consignment agreements

+### RN-FIS-04: Customer NIF
+- Customer NIF is requested for all sales but only **mandatory for sales above €1,000** or when the customer requests an invoice with NIF
+- NIF format: 9 digits (e.g., 123456789)
+- NIF validation: check digit must be verified

+---

+## 12. Data & Communication Formats (Portugal)

+### RN-FMT-01: Currency
+- All monetary values are in **Euro (€)**
+- Format: `€XX.XX` or `XX,XX €` depending on context
+- Decimal separator: comma (,)
+- Thousands separator: period (.)

+### RN-FMT-02: Contact Information
+- Phone format: **+351 XXX XXX XXX**
+- NIF format: 9 digits, no separators
+- Date format: **dd/mm/yyyy**

+### RN-FMT-03: Communication Channels
+- Primary client communication: **WhatsApp**
+- Secondary: email
+- Settlement notifications: WhatsApp
+- Evaluation notifications: email (with WhatsApp fallback)